triantonugroho/BGVR/chapter_02/README.md

 ### experiment_21_10
 Rust code that reads each record from a FASTQ file via the Reader provided by the bio crate, storing the read ID and its length in a HashMap.

+## 2.3.
+Data Structures and Algorithms in Rust

+### experiment_23_1
+A succinct Rust Classical substring-search algorithms like Knuth–Morris–Pratt (KMP) implementation.

+### experiment_23_2
+Rust code of a mini-example combining concurrency, the bio crate for reading FASTA, and partial de Bruijn graph assembly.

+### experiment_24
+A sample Rust code snippet demonstrating how to do K-means clustering with linfa and then, in a separate pipeline, train a neural network with tch-rs.

+### experiment_25_1
+The complete Nextflow script that demonstrates a streamlined pipeline without containers.
+It downloads .sra files for a list of accessions, performs a simulated checksum verification, and moves the final outputs to a specified directory.

+### experiment_25_2
+A single Nextflow script that uses pinned Rust and Samtools versions as if they were installed on our system, references numeric parameters and environment variables, and ensures that future runs use the same conditions by explicitly specifying all necessary details in the pipeline script.

+### experiment_25_3
+A streamlined Rust tool that demonstrates how to read a FASTQ file using bio and apply a simple filter.
+It also includes logging for HPC environments, using crates such as env_logger to track progress and potential errors.

+### experiment_25_4
+Rust code to parse metadata from a CSV file that describes sample conditions (e.g., diseased vs. healthy) and merge it with alignment statistics.

+### experiment_26_1
+Nextflow DSL2 script demonstrating how to run a Rust read-trimming tool in parallel across multiple FASTQ files.
+The Rust trimmer itself can be a simple program that removes low-quality bases from both ends of a read.

+### experiment_26_2
+An example sequence might begin with a Rust-based alignment tool that transforms FASTQ to BAM files, followed by a coverage parser that generates CSV files, and concluding with a machine learning step that trains or applies a model to those coverage statistics.